 Should you pursue graduate education in cybersecurity?
 Or would a computer science degree be better for you?
 Here is a comparison:

 Key Differences: Masters in Computer Science vs Cybersecurity

 - General education with some options for specialization in fields like artificial intelligence and robotics

 - Coursework in programming, operating systems, and database management

 - Focus on protecting digital information and managing risk

 - Coursework in mobile and cloud security, data protection, and digital forensics

 - Programs provide instruction in cyber policy and law

-How a Master’s in Computer Science Prepares You for a Tech Career
+What Does a Master’s in Computer Science Prepares You For?

 Course content for a computer science degree typically includes: